-Two publications by the Food and Agriculture Organization of the United Nations and CCAFS can serve as useful planning tools for Nationally Appropriate Mitigation Actions (NAMAs) and Low-Emission Development Strategies within the agricultural sector.
+Two publications by the FAO and CCAFS can serve as useful planning tools for Nationally Appropriate Mitigation Actions (NAMAs) and Low-Emission Development Strategies within the agricultural sector.
 The guidance document is now available in Spanish.

 The two publications - a review paper and a guidance document - offer readers building blocks for national mitigation action plans and easy-to-use guidance for designing them.
 The guidance document is also available in Spanish.